h5p/h5p-cli/assets/docs/setup.md

 Here are some guides on how to add an ssh key to the ssh agent on [Linux](https://docs.github.com/en/enterprise-cloud@latest/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#adding-your-ssh-key-to-the-ssh-agent), [Mac](https://docs.github.com/en/enterprise-cloud@latest/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=mac#adding-your-ssh-key-to-the-ssh-agent), [Windows](https://docs.github.com/en/enterprise-cloud@latest/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=windows#adding-your-ssh-key-to-the-ssh-agent).
 All git related commands should now work in the current session for at least 8h.
 Feel free to change the duration to better suit your needs. :)

-# Linux, MacOS, Windows

-Some of the commands listed here are Linux & MacOS specific.
-On Windows it’s recommended that you run them inside [git bash](https://git-scm.com/download/win).

 # Folder structure

 Running commands listed in [commands.md](assets/docs/commands.md) results in the creation of five folders.